vergotten/points2mesh_pytorch/README.md

 ## SQL Libraries and Database Management

-This project also serves as a robust framework for handling databases using all major SQL libraries.
-It provides functionalities for collecting, managing, and visualizing point data for further use in comparison and analysis.
-The project leverages SQL commands and Python libraries for SQL databases to efficiently manage and manipulate 3D object data, enhancing the project's capabilities in handling complex 3D reconstructions.
+This project is a robust framework for database management using SQL libraries.
+It offers functionalities for collecting, managing, and visualizing point data, which can be further used for comparison and analysis.
+The project utilizes SQL commands and Python libraries for SQL databases to efficiently manage and manipulate 3D object data, thereby enhancing the project’s capabilities in handling complex 3D reconstructions.

+In addition, the project involves the development of neural network architectures, methods, and algorithms for building a knowledge base.
+This knowledge base is used for classifying, annotating, and predicting the trajectory of objects based on the stream of images obtained from observation systems, including 3D scanning systems.

-This combination of advanced neural network architectures, efficient data handling techniques, and comprehensive database management makes this project a truly badass framework for anyone looking to dive deep into the world of 3D data, machine learning, and database management.
+This combination of advanced neural network architectures, efficient data handling techniques, and comprehensive database management makes this project a highly effective framework for anyone interested in 3D data, machine learning, and database management.

 ---